How does my Construction Contract deal with adverse weather?

 It is important to make sure your construction contract deals with “adverse weather” suitably.

 According to a Taylor & Francis study, adverse and unpredictable British weather can delay and extend construction projects by 21%.
 Strong winds can prevent work at height, on roofs or with cranes, damage existing works and even collapse scaffolding in extreme cases.
 Rain, snow and hail will likely prevent progress on electrical works, cause access problems for heavy machinery, affect concreting and can cause flooding on poorly-drained sites.
 Conversely, unusually hot and cold weather brings about health and safety concerns for workers, having to take additional precautions (such as additional PPE and taking additional breaks) to stay safe.

 Disruptions on the roads, at ports and on railways can also cause delays for suppliers delivering goods to sites, or prevent staff from accessing sites.

 For employers, contractors and other construction professionals alike, all of this materialises in not only delays, but also potentially steep costs in terms of materials, equipment and managing project budgets effectively.

 What is “adverse weather” and who is responsible for weather-based delays?
 Below, we set out what standard form construction contracts say.

-The general rule is that if the contract is silent on weather delays then these will be the contractor’s responsibility.
+The general rule is that if the construction contract is silent on weather delays then these will be the contractor’s responsibility.
 To counteract this, many contracts will identify adverse weather within the extension of time provisions as an employer risk event.

-It is also important to note that in JCT contracts, exceptionally adverse weather does not fall within the definition of “Relevant Matter”, so the contractor will be able to claim additional time to complete the works but will be unable to claim additional money from the employer.
+It is also important to note that in JCT contracts, exceptionally adverse weather does not fall within the definition of “Relevant Matter”, so contractors will be able to claim additional time to complete the works but will be unable to claim additional money from the employer.

 How should I deal with adverse weather?